Kaohsiung Incident: Gushan Incident

 The magazine's Kaohsiung service center applied for a permit to hold a human rights forum on 10 December 1979 at an indoor stadium, and after that was denied it applied for a permit to hold the event at the Rotary Park (扶輪公園), which was also denied.
 In response, it was decided to hold the demonstration at the Kaohsiung headquarters.

 On 9 December 1979, the Kaohsiung branch of Formosa Magazine dispatched two campaign wagons to broadcast the "Human Rights Forum".
 The wagons were held up by police and two volunteers were arrested and beaten, which roused Tangwai and its supporters to protest at the Gushan branch of Public Security Bureau.
 This incident caused many outraged Tangwai members and supporters who had not planned to attend the forum the next day to do so.

 The event on 10 December 1979 started out as the first major Human Rights Day celebration on the island.
 Until that time the authorities had never allowed any public expression of discontent.

 Between 2:00 and 3:00 p.m. that afternoon (four hours before the demonstration commemorating Human Rights Day started, and before any irregularities had taken place), the military police, the army, and the police had already taken up positions when the demonstrators arrived.

 When the event took place during the evening, the military police marched forward and closed in on the demonstrators, then they retreated again to their original position.
 This was repeated two or more times.
 The battalion commander explained that the purpose of this exercise was to cause panic and fear in the crowd and also to provoke anger and confusion.
 Political demonstrators clashed with troops sent by the KMT.

 Arrests and imprisonment

 The KMT authorities used the incident as an excuse to arrest virtually all well-known opposition leaders.
 They were held incommunicado for some two months, during which reports of severe ill-treatment filtered out of the prisons.
 The arrested groups were subsequently tried in three separate groups.

 Lin family massacre

 In February 1980, Lin Yi-hsiung, a leader of the democratic movement, was in detention and beaten severely by KMT police.
-His wife saw him in prison and contacted the Amnesty International Osaka office.
+His wife, Fang Su-min, saw him in prison and contacted the Amnesty International Osaka office.
 The next day, Lin's mother and twin 7-year-old daughters were stabbed to death in his home, while his oldest daughter was badly wounded.
 The authorities claimed to know nothing about it, even though his house was under 24-hour police surveillance.